davidarny/fastconnect/README.md

-# ProtectShield VPN Landing Page
+# FastConnect VPN Landing Page

-A modern, responsive landing page for ProtectShield VPN with advanced privacy features, dynamic location switching, and AI-powered security.
+A modern, responsive landing page for FastConnect VPN with advanced privacy features, dynamic location switching, and AI-powered security.
 Built with PHP, featuring a sleek design with Tailwind CSS and Alpine.js.

 ## 🚀 Features